hcekne/coding_learner/README.md

 # coding_learner
-Repository for learning coding examples.
+Repository for teaching coding examples.
 Using dockerized Jupyter notebook to run examples